3. Employment & Entrepreneurship

-A Tripartite exists in the form of the Economic and Social Agreement Council.
-This is a joint voluntary bargaining and initiative body between government, labour unions and employer unions, and is responsible for social dialogue in the country.
-It is composed of the three parties: representatives of Government, entrepreneurs/employers and employees.
+The Tripartite exists in the form of the Economic and Social Agreement Council.
+This is a joint voluntary bargaining and initiative body between the government, labour unions and employer unions, and it is responsible for social dialogue in the country.
+It is composed of three parties: representatives of the Government, entrepreneurs/employers and employees.
 Each party hosts seven members and the chair is the Prime minister.

 Concerning employment policy, Youth is usually an age group of up to 25 years of age, or university graduates under 30 years of age, generally with no long-term work experience.

 Lower youth employment is related to not only the disadvantaged position of this group in the labour market but also to its low economic activity in comparison to the rest of the society.
 The most prominent issues can be found among young people without primary education, NEETs and further with lower-educated graduates.
 Graduates from universities are affected to a much lesser extent.
 The economic crisis impacted youth unemployment by increasing it primarily in the youngest part of the generation.
 Since 2012/2013 however, the trend is declining, and the total and even youth unemployment are among the lowest in the EU in the last years.

 The Strategic Framework of Employment Policy recognizes young people as an important vulnerable group in the labour market.

 The causes of the problem were even earlier considered to be:

 - Lack of career guidance and advice on the selection of a profession concerning pupils and students in schools